-Inspection
+Exhibit 3: Example Inspection Plan Details

 1.0 INSPECTION SCOPE

-The inspection scope will include direct field when possible, interviews with licensee’s subject matter experts, and reviews of records that provide objective evidence of program implementation and compliance.
+The inspection scope will include direct field observations, when possible, interviews with licensee’s subject matter experts, and reviews of records that provide objective evidence of program implementation and compliance.

 The inspectors will implement the procedures listed below to accomplish the scope of the inspection.